 When we first started talking about raising birds for eggs quail came up and I fell for these little birds.
 There is a lot of nutrient value-packed in these small eggs.
 And the birds are beautiful, entertaining, and have a small footprint.

 One big thing to think about when you are thinking about using these small eggs remember that it takes about 3-5 eggs to equal a chicken egg in weight.

 Are Quail Eggs Healthy?

-For their size, quail eggs have large yolks and because many of the nutrients in eggs are found in the yolk, some people claim that quail eggs are more nutrient-dense than chicken eggs.
+For their size, quail eggs have large yolks and because many of the nutrients in eggs are found in the yolk, some people claim that these eggs are more nutrient-dense than chicken eggs.
 Meaning they contain more nutrients when compared by weight.

-Quail eggs have 2% more protein than chickens and higher levels of vitamins and nutrients.
+They have 2% more protein than chickens and higher levels of vitamins and nutrients.

 Potential Health Benefits